Connect with others who understand.

 Lupus and Other Allergies

-If you believe you have developed an allergy or food sensitivity, talk to your primary care doctor and consider getting referred to an allergist.
-They can help determine which foods you are allergic to and should avoid.
-Even if your allergic symptoms are not related to your lupus, make sure to keep your rheumatologist in the loop about any new conditions or lupus symptoms you develop.
+If you believe you have developed an allergy or food sensitivity, talk to your primary care provider.
+Your doctor may refer you to an immunology provider (allergist) for testing.
+They can help determine which foods you’re allergic to and should avoid.

 A MyLupusTeam Member